jhoelzel/jhoelzel.github.io/_posts/2022-01-30-using-kubectl-with-more.md

 tags: [kubectl, more, cli]
 ---

 Sometimes kubectl will return output that is just to long to handle.
-With some integrated terminals cutting the output after a certain lenth (Iam looking at you Visual Studio Code), its nice to be able to scroll throught kubetl output much more easily.
+With some integrated terminals cutting the output after a certain length (Iam looking at you Visual Studio Code), its nice to be able to scroll throughout kubectl output much more easily.

-For this usecase the more tool is easily used <https://wiki.ubuntuusers.de/more/>
+For this use case the more tool is easily used <https://wiki.ubuntuusers.de/more/>

 ```
 # with more you can easily scroll through the kubectl output: